AdrianFR99/Raider-of-the-Lost-World/README.md

 * KEY F1: Start from the very first level
 *  "  F2: Start from the beginning of the current level
+*  "  F4: Switch maps
 *  "  F5: Save the current state
 *  "  F6: Load the previous state (even across levels!)
 *  "  F9: To view colliders/Logic/Enemy Pathfinding
-*  "  F8: Switch Maps
+*  "  F8: UI Debug
 *  "  F10: God Mode (you can fly and nothing will kill you)
 *  "  F11: Enable/Disable FPS Cap to 30 FPS